 While most of our students come directly to the program from undergraduate programs, many others come after working for between 2 and 5 years in either the private sector, government agencies, or policy analysis and research organizations.
 We truly welcome these varied experiences.
 Students benefit from the diversity in the cohort as each individual CV and experience enriches class debates.

 The year-long program is structured around five core courses which teach the key tools that any researcher or practitioner needs.
 In addition to these core courses, students take at least three electives from any course offered by the graduate school that the students feel supplements their learning and development objectives.
 With the permission of the instructor, students can also take electives at any other Yale graduate school such as the School of Forestry, Yale Law School or the School of Management to truly tailor their program to their aspirations.

 Collaboration with other programs

-In addition to the regular IDE program, there are two joint degree options available to students: the joint IDE program with the School of Forestry & Environmental Studies (FES) and the joint IDE program with the School of Public Health.
-Application to the School of FES or to the School of Public Health may be made simultaneously with the application to the IDE program or within the first year of the IDE program.
+In addition to the regular IDE program, there are two joint degree options available to students: the joint IDE program with the Yale School of the Environment (YSE) and the joint IDE program with the School of Public Health.
+Application to the School of the Environment or to the School of Public Health may be made simultaneously with the application to the IDE program or within the first year of the IDE program.